 School Libraries for the 21st Century Measurement Benchmarks (SL 21) are a tool to help measure the quality of School Library programs within individual school buildings in Michigan.
 To achieve Qualified and Exemplary Status for a School Library program, submit completed measurement benchmark evaluations to the Library of Michigan, an Office of the Michigan Department of Education.
 School administrators are to evaluate their building's School Library program in conjunction with their School Librarian and submissions require the signature of their District Superintendent.
 Status earned are valid for three years.
 The SL 21 measures are reviewed and revised every three years by the Library of Michigan and the School Library Workgroup to ensure that the measures are relevant and appropriate for Michigan's school library programs.
 Please contact Karren Reish at email@example.com or 517-241-0021 with any questions on the SL 21 program.

 School Library Workgroup The School Library Workgroup is a group of school librarians and school library related professionals who serve staggered terms.
-Through up to two meetings a year, the group and the Library of Michigan, the group is a forum charged with maintaining the SL 21 standards and discussing current issues in Michigan school libraries.
+Through up to two meetings a summer, the group and the Library of Michigan, the group is a forum charged with maintaining the SL 21 standards and discussing current issues in Michigan school libraries.

 K-12 School Library/Media Center Community Updates To stay informed about the SL 21 program and statewide resources, materials and events for use by K-12 students and staff, please join the School Library Community listserv.
 The listserv is for the Library of Michigan and the K-12 School Library Media Center community.